davidmreed/dedupe_trees/README.md

   - As files are identified as non-original duplicates, they are fed to the sink, in this case the `sequester` sink. `sequester` takes an additional argument, `sink-sequester-path`, which specifies a directory path. `sequester` rebuilds the file hierarchy for duplicate files within the sequestered tree, so no files are deleted.

 For more details on the included resolvers and sinks, see the sections below.
 For details on the formatting of command-line arguments, see `dedupe.py -h`.

+## Configuration

+An optional configuration file allows specification of file and directory names, as well as regular expressions, that should be ignored while traversing specified sources.
+The default configuration file is `~/.deduperc`, but another file may be specified with the `-c` command line option.

+Configuration files are specified in JSON format.
+Files should contain a top-level map object with two keys, `"ignore_names"` and
+`"ignore_patterns"`, each of which contains a list of strings. `ignore_names` should be a list of literal strings; any file whose name is on this list is completely ignored by `dedupe.py`, and the tool will not scan any subdirectory whose name is contained in the list.
+(Note that *sources* whose names match the list *are* still walked).

+The `ignore_patterns` parameter has the same functionality, but using Python-style regular expressions.

+If no configuration is provided, `dedupe.py` will use a minimal set of exclusions: it will ignore files and directories called `.hg` or `.git`, and it will ignore the Mac OS X `.DS_Store` and `._*` files.
+To suppress these default exclusions, supply a configuration file with empty parameters.

 ## Resolvers